Show All Answers

 The Community Development Department accepts cash, check, and credit card for payment of permit fees.

 A permit is required for sheds that are greater than 200 square feet in area.
 Storage sheds may be located in the rear yard only.
 Contact the Community Development Department at 319.248.1720 for more information about the proper shed location on your site.

-Home-based businesses are allowed in single-family and two-family residential districts in Coralville only when certain criteria are met.
-Learn about home based business requirements
+No-impact home-based businesses are allowed in residential districts in Coralville only when certain criteria are met.
+Learn about no-impact home-based business requirements

 A building permit is required to build a deck.
 To apply, submit the following to the Community Development Department:

 The fee for the permit is based upon the project value and is due when the permit is approved.

 No, you cannot throw out appliances or electronics during Mayor's Clean Up Week.
 They will not be picked up and do not belong in your trash.

 Non-working appliances or electronics are picked up by appointment to be properly recycled.
 Schedule an appointment.
 Working electronics or appliances can be donated or reused.